scalessec/Toast/README.markdown

                title:@"Toast Title"
                style:nil];

-// toast with explicity duration and position [self.view makeToast:@"This is a piece of toast with an image."
+// toast with a specific duration and position [self.view makeToast:@"This is a piece of toast with an image."
             duration:3.0
             position:[NSValue valueWithCGPoint:CGPointMake(110, 110)]
                style:nil];

-// toast with title, message, image, and completion block [self.view makeToast:@"This is a piece of toast with a title & image"
+// toast with all possible options
+[self.view makeToast:@"This is a piece of toast with a title & image"
             duration:3.0
             position:CSToastPositionBottom